Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 ### Data Dump

 This feature allows you to dump and inspect data traffic at kernel ports with data types.
-Examine how this feature is helpful.
+Examine how this feature helps.

-1. Open the `src/kernels/data_shuffle.cc` file in the *AI Engine* component, and comment out the line `if(remainder == 0)`.
+1. Open the `src/kernels/data_shuffle.cc` file in the AI Engine component, and comment out the line `if(remainder == 0)`.
 2. Build the project, open the `$(COMPONENT_NAME)/Output/x86sim/Work/options/x86sim.options` file, and update the dump feature from `no` to `yes`.
-3. Select the **Run** option under **X86SIMULATION** in **Flow** navigator.
+3. Select **Run** under **X86SIMULATION** in the **Flow** navigator.
-4. Once the simulation is completed, you can observe the following messages in the console.
+4. After simulation completes, observe the following messages in the console.

    ```
    Processing './x86simulator_output/dump/x86sim_dump.data'